Daiiiin/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-codes for DSA, from pre-mid to finals
+Codes for DSA, from pre-mid to finals

 ## Written by: Matthew Dave Desabelle